dialeleven/php-google-sitemap/README.md

 Remaining logic for usage (please adjust the sample code depending on if you're retrieving the URLs from a database or you have it stored as an array):
 ```
-   // Some configuratation methods for your sitemap file(s) to be generated.
+   // Some configuration methods for your sitemap file(s) to be generated.
    $my_sitemap->setUseHttpsUrls(true); // use "https" scheme (true) for your URLs or plain "http" (false)
    $my_sitemap->setSitemapFilenamePrefix('mysitemap'); // set name of sitemap file(s) minus ".xml" (e.g. mysitemap.xml)
    $my_sitemap->setUseGzip($use_gzip = false); // gzip the urlset files to reduce file sizes (true/false).
 NOTE: using gzip will unlink() (i.e. delete) the original XML file(s) after.